 If you’ve made it to my blog then chances are you’ve done so because you’ve read something I’ve written.
 I’ve written six books including three editions of “Practical Packet Analysis”, which has sold tens of thousands of copies internationally, “Intrusion Detection Honeypots”, and “Applied Network Security Monitoring”.
 Along with this I’ve written and co-written hundreds of articles on the topics of packet analysis, intrusion detection, and general network security and administration.
 I’ve also done some public speaking on those topics.

 My professional career began in systems administration when I was hired as the first network administrator for the school district I graduated from.
 I had always been interested in the security aspect of computing and would eventually shift my focus there.
 I worked in multiple roles for the US Department of Defense where I served as a security analyst, eventually building and leading teams of analysts.
 Eventually, I left the defense sector and began working in private industry with great people at InGuardians and Mandiant/FireEye.
 In late 2016 I decided it was time to focus on serving others through my training and non-profit work.
 It was then I founded Applied Network Defense where I focus on delivering high-quality, affordable security training.
 I’m fortunate to have worked with some of the best and brightest in the business.

-While my previous research has been focused on technical aspects of security, in late 2013 I began to turn my focus to cognitive psychology and how it applies to the challenges faced by security practitioners and the people teaching them.
+While my previous research has been focused on technical aspects of security, in late 2013 I began to turn my focus to cognitive psychology, education, and how those things apply to the challenges faced by security practitioners and the people teaching them.
 My hope is that I can use this research to positively impact how security analysts are trained, how security tools are developed, and how investigations are conducted.
 In 2021, I defended my doctoral dissertation “The Analyst Mindset: A Cognitive Skills Assessment of Digital Forensic Practitioners” at Baylor University.
 I continue to perform research in this area.